Guide Article

 Down Payment Assistance (DPA) Options:

-HOMEstead: Up to $10,000 in no-interest subordinate assistance.
-HOMEstead loans are forgivable at 20% per year over five years and are not available in all jurisdictions (PHFA excludes some cities and counties that receive their own HOME Program allocations).
+HOMEstead: HOMEstead offers up to $10,000 in no-interest subordinate assistance.
+HOMEstead funds are forgivable at 20% per year over five years for loans that meet the program schedule; some cities and counties are excluded because they receive their own HOME allocations.
 See HOMEstead for eligible areas and rules.

 Local Programs (Examples):